kaittah/RouteOptimization/README.md

 ![Image of route plots](https://github.com/kaittah/RouteOptimization/blob/main/images/trial0plots.png?raw=true)

 This is a simplified study of a problem faced by delivery services.
-It proved that meal delivery services can be more efficient than customers driving to pick up food at a restaurant themselves, and that customers' adding flexibility to their delivery time choice will increase efficiency.
+The experiment may be repeated with different inputs and different parameters.
+The code provided is adaptable to multiple situations.